close-menu

 PUBLIC VARIETIES

-/ JOHN COLEMAN, PERENNIAL CROPS MANAGER & CO-OWNER @ COLEMAN AGRICULTURE
+/ BEN COLEMAN, PRESIDENT & CO-OWNER @ COLEMAN AGRICULTURE

-Thankfully, the craft market grew even more explosively than we had hoped.
+Thankfully, the craft beer market grew even more explosively than we had hoped.
 Our relationship grew as well, and we continued to join forces in new ways.
-The Colemans have been key partners in our hop development efforts by caring for one of our farm-based Advanced Nurseries—an important stage that brings us closer to deciding which new varieties are commercially viable.
+The Coleman family have been key partners in our hop development efforts by caring for one of our Advanced Nurseries at their Alluvial Hop Farm—an important stage that brings us closer to deciding which new varieties are commercially viable.
 Working so closely with an experienced grower has given us an understanding of what makes a hop variety perform consistently on the farm year after year.

 More than a dozen years later, we continue to expand acreage with the Colemans.
-And we’re thankful for their willingness to take a chance on the craft industry together with us.
-It is clear that they put action behind their motto, “Farming with a commitment to growing forward.”
-It’s been a joy to watch the continued focus the Colemans place on facilities improvement, like major upgrades to their kilns and cooling rooms, plus an ongoing effort to learn more about infield care of each variety they are growing.
-In addition, when we encouraged them to look into Salmon-Safe certification, they made the effort to certify all their farms under the Salmon-Safe program.
+And we are thankful for their willingness to take a chance on the craft brewing industry with us.
+They put action behind their motto “Cultivating the future.”
+It has been a joy to watch the continued focus the Colemans place on facilities improvement, such as major upgrades to their kilns and cooling rooms, plus an ongoing effort to learn more about in-field care of each variety they grow.
+In addition, when we encouraged them to pursue Salmon-Safe certification, they made the effort to certify as many acres as possible via the Salmon-Safe program, including the entirety of both Alluvial and Greenleaf Hop Farms.

-In late 2018, Coleman Agriculture and Oregon State University embarked on a first-of-its-kind hop terroir study.
-The study aims to advance hop terroir knowledge by gathering data on soil, climate and hop chemistry in three Willamette Valley microregions, as well as conducting sensory and brewing analyses.
+In 2018, Coleman Agriculture and Oregon State University embarked on a first-of-its-kind hop terroir study.
+The study aimed to advance hop terroir knowledge by gathering data on soil, climate, and hop chemistry in three Willamette Valley microregions, as well as conducting sensory and brewing analyses.
 One of the goals of this study is to elevate the way hop growers achieve unique, high-quality yields while benefiting brewers in creating their best beers.
-We believe that the terroir study will lead to even better hop quality and consistency.
+We believe that continued terroir research will lead to even better hop quality and consistency.

 The Colemans have been incredible farm partners, and we look forward to seeing our hop varieties thrive under the capable care of this tenacious family of growers!